Laegel/Carpenter/README.md

 # Carpenter
 A JavaScript framework.

-/!\This project is currently in development phase and just partially functional./!\
+/!\This project is just an archive, do not use/!\